SnellerInc/sneller/README.md

 # Fast vectorized SQL for JSON at scale

+Sneller is a cloud-native high-performance query engine that lets you directly query large JSON datasets(GB/TB or more) with SQL.
+It is particularly suited for the rapidly growing world of [event data](https://keen.io/blog/analytics-for-hackers-how-to-think-about-event-data/) such as data from Security, Observability, Ops, Product Analytics and Sensor/IoT data pipelines.

-Sneller is a high-performance vectorized SQL engine that runs directly on top of object storage.
-Sneller is optimized to handle JSON data (including deeply nested structures/fields) without requiring a schema to be specified upfront.
-Sneller implements PartiQL, a superset of SQL.
-Under the hood, Sneller operates on [ion](https://amzn.github.io/ion-docs/), a compact binary representation of the original JSON data.
+Under the hood, Sneller implements [PartiQL](https://partiql.org), which extends SQL to support semi-structured and nested data.
+The query engine operates on [ion](https://amzn.github.io/ion-docs/), a compact binary representation of the original JSON data.

-Sneller is able to process multiple lanes in parallel on each core through the use of AVX-512 instrutions.
-This is turn alleviates the need to pre-compute all sorts of indexes or transform the data into columnar structures, which is notoriously hard for flexible nested JSON sub-structures.
+Sneller's performance derives from extensive use of SIMD, specifically [AVX512](https://en.wikipedia.org/wiki/AVX-512) in its core operators.
+This allows the engine to process multiple lanes in parallel on each core for up to 16x the normal IO throughput on AVX-512 capable Intel CPUs.
+This alleviates the need to build search indices (like with Elasticsearch) or transform JSON via ETL into a columnar layout (as commonly done with SQL-based tools), and considerably simplifies JSON processing pipelines.

-Sneller extends SQL by supporting "path expressions," which dynamically dereference sub-values of composite data-types.
+Sneller extends standard SQL syntax by supporting path expressions to reference nested fields/structures in JSON.
 For example, the `.` operator dereferences fields within structures, as it does in many C-family programming languages.
-Additionally, sneller implements a large (and growing!) number of [built-in functions from other SQL implementations](https://sneller-docs-dev.s3.amazonaws.com/sneller-SQL.html).
+In combination with normal SQL functions/operators, this makes for a far more ergonomic way to query deeply nested JSON than non-standard SQL extensions (see examples below).
+Additionally, Sneller implements a large (and growing!) number of [built-in functions from other SQL implementations](https://sneller-docs-dev.s3.amazonaws.com/sneller-SQL.html).

-The following diagram shows a basic positioning of sneller -- more information can be found in the blog post [Introducing sneller](https://blog.sneller.io/introducing-sneller).
+Here is a 50000 ft overview of the complete Sneller pipeline for JSON -- you can also read our more detailed blog post [Introducing sneller](https://blog.sneller.io/introducing-sneller).

 ![Sneller SQL for JSON](https://github.com/frank-sneller/sneller/blob/main/sneller-sql-on-json.png)